pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

 Follow your team or company's own Docker image name/tag conventions.

-`docker build -f Dockerfile -t mySiteName-evilginx:edge .`
+`docker build -f Dockerfile -t myimagename-evilginx:edge .`

 **Note:** If you are building your Docker image for a platform/CPU architecture different than your machine, check out,